 When the process runs, those points in the second layer that have been found to have shifted beyond the designated threshold when compared to the original layer will be marked as having changed.
 After running this process, you will find a new layer added to the workspace containing only the points that have changed.

 In the image above, you see areas in the 2023 point cloud that weren’t present in the 2020 point cloud, after running the Compare Cloud tool we see the selected (red) areas are the points detected to be changed.
 If the Save Distance to Closest Point in Generic Field option was checked, you can also change the Lidar Draw mode to color the points based on how far they changed.
 More information on that can be found in another blog, How to evaluate distances between point clouds using Global Mapper Pro.

 After identifying change in an area using the Compare Clouds tool, you may wish to classify the points detected as changed or delete them to reconcile multiple datasets.
 Alternatively, you may want to generate gridded layers to show the changed areas and layer these changed grids over the original or use the Compare Against layer.

-This powerful new tool speeds up the process of change detection on 3D data by directly comparing two point clouds to find points with significant change.
-This change detection functionality can be applied in a wide variety of industries including agriculture, forestry, and engineering.
-Take a look at the latest release of Global Mapper and the Lidar Module to bring this streamlined workflow into your own data analysis.
+This powerful tool speeds up the process of change detection on 3D data by directly comparing two point clouds to find points with significant change.
+Change detection functionality can be applied in a wide variety of industries including agriculture, forestry, and engineering.